- Thursday, June 13th at 8:30am- 9:30am

 Taxis: The closest airport to UConn Storrs and Hartford campuses is Bradley International Airport, located in Windsor Locks, Connecticut.
 Taxis are available outside of the airport.
 If there are no taxis at the airport please go to the Ground Transportation desk and they can arrange a taxi for you.
 The current taxi rate to Storrs is $79.
-Taxi drivers are tipped at a rate of 15-20% of the fare.
+Tipping is customary for taxi services, at a rate of 15-20% of the fare.
 See http://www.bradleyairport.com/directions/rental-taxi-limo/ for more information.
 Ride share services like Uber and Lyft are also available in Connecticut.

 From New York City – JFK:

 - Option 1 From Kennedy International (JFK) in New York take the Air Train to Jamaica Station (the last stop).
-At Jamaica Station transfer to the “E” Line (Blue Line).
+At Jamaica Station transfer to the “E” line (Blue Line).
 Take the “E” Line all the way to Manhattan and exit at “42 Street – Port Authority Bus Terminal”. http://www.panynj.gov/airtrain/index.html

 - Take the Peter Pan bus from New York Port Authority Bus Terminal to Storrs, University of Connecticut.
 The ticket is $29.00.
 Be sure to be familiar with a NYC Subway Map: http://web.mta.info/maps/submap.html

 - Option 2 Take a Taxi from JFK Airport to New York Port Authority Bus Terminal on 42nd St.

-- Take the Peter Pan bus from New York Port Authority Bus Terminal to Storrs, University of Connecticut.
-The ticket is around $22.00.
+- Take the Peter Pan Bus from New York Port Authority Bus Terminal to Storrs, University of Connecticut.
+The ticket is around $22.00. https://peterpanbus.com/

 From Boston (Logan Airport):

-- Option 3: From NYC take the Metro North Railroad http://www.mta.info/schedules -New Haven Line travels from Grand Central Station to Stamford and New Haven, CT.
-In New Haven switch trains to CT Rail - Hartford Line traveling from New Haven to Hartford and on to Springfield, MA.
+- Option 2: From NYC take the Metro North Railroad http://www.mta.info/schedules -New Haven Line travels from Grand Central Station to Stamford, and New Haven, CT.
+In New Haven switch trains to CT Rail – Hartford Line http://www.hartfordline.com/ traveling from New Haven to Hartford.